vit0rr/short-spot/README.md

 ## Features

 #### Backend
-- Shorten long URLs into short links:
+- Shorten long URLs into short links
-- Redirect short links to the original URLs:
+- Redirect short links to the original URLs

 ## How to run
 ```bash